Skip to Content

 Technically in botanical terms the Strawberry isn’t a berry.
 China grows the most strawberries.

-At the annual Wimbledon tennis tournament 28,000 kg of Strawberries is eaten with an average of 10,000 liters of cream over the fortnight.
-This winning combination has been served at every tournament since the first ever Wimbledon tournament in 1877.
+At the annual Wimbledon tennis tournament, 28,000 kg of Strawberries is eaten with an average of 10,000 litres of cream over the fortnight.
+This winning combination has been served at every tournament since the first-ever Wimbledon in 1877.

-15. Eaton Red Raspberries – Watercolor Fruit Painting
+15. Eaton Red Raspberries – Watercolor Fruit Print

 Botanical painting of Eaton variety of red raspberries by Ellen Schutt 1906.

 Raspberries are one of my favourite fruits to pick in the wild.
-They grow all along the hedge rows near my home.
-Be careful to only pick the ripe ones though.
-Unlike other fruits raspberries do not continue to ripen once picked.
+They grow all along the hedgerows near my home.
+Be careful only to select the ripe ones, though.
+Unlike other fruits, raspberries do not continue to ripen once picked.

 16. Vintage Botanical Painting – Blackberries